Intelligent-Silicon/Windows11-PerformanceTips/README.md

 Optimisations for Windows Games = On
 ```

-The following Registry keey appears to have no effect on the HAGS setting using the Settings route shown above.
-It is suggested on some other websites though, so YMMV.
+The following Registry key appears to have no effect on the HAGS setting using the Settings route shown above.
+It is suggested on some other websites though, so probably applies to an earlier version of Windows, eg Windows 10 or Windows 23H2.
+YMMV.

 ```
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\GraphicsDrivers